Spectrale – Arcanes

 After a rather turbulent period which among others, saw the founding member Malcolm Young pass away, Guns N’ Roses singer W. Axl Rose take away on vocals for several shows due to singer Brian Johnson’s hearing loss issues, drummer Phil Rudd doing time and so much more, the Australian legends are back with a new album, their first since 2014’s Rock or Bust.
 It’s also their second album to feature Malcolm Young’s nephew Stevie Young on guitar.

-Like previous couple of albums, the new album is produced by Brendan O’Brien, who much like any producer who worked with the band doesn’t mess with the formula of simplistic razor-sharp rock ‘n’ roll sound.
-What he does do is balances the sound out to perfection which does make the band’s sound bit more polished.
-O’Brien’s focus on nuances and sense for rhythmic detail make this album sound fresh and dynamic despite never messing around with the trademark formula of the band.
-This is still the sound of big bulldozer, bit more polished and nuanced, perhaps, yet not as grand as Bruce Fairbairn’s production on The Razors Edge.
+Like the previous couple of albums, the new album is produced by Brendan O’Brien, who much like any producer who worked with the band doesn’t mess with the formula of simplistic razor-sharp rock ‘n’ roll sound.
+What he does do is balances the sound out to perfection, which does make the band’s sound a bit more polished.
+O’Brien’s focus on nuances and sense for rhythmic detail make this album sound fresh and dynamic, despite never messing around with the trademark formula of the band.
+This is still the sound of big bulldozer, a bit more polished and nuanced, perhaps, yet not as grand as Bruce Fairbairn’s production on The Razors Edge.

 Musically also, this is of course just like any AC/DC album, simple and undeniably AC/DC.
 And just like with any of their previous album, you shouldn’t expect much new.
 They stick to their guns and do that which they have done so well decades in and decades out.